kaerhae/go-mongo-reporter/README.md

 # go-mongo-reporter
 Simple Reporting Tool.

 Backend designed to use MongoDB.
 Backend written in Golang.
+Project contains reporter app, migration tool, and also unit/integration tests and building tools.
+Backend is designed as REST API, which is built to support MongoDB.
+Exhaustive API description can be found  [here](/api/README.md)

 ## Build and Installation